worksofliam/rpg_sdk_workshop/README.md

-This workshop will show you how to create an RPG SDK (a set of procedures to work with a web API) from scratch.
+This workshop will show you how to create an RPG SDK (a set of procedures to work with/consume a web API) from scratch.

 We use these tools: